mattadlerpdx/NaiveBayesClassifier/README.md

 Algorithm:

-Compute the mean for each feature give a class (each column).
+Compute the mean for each feature given a class (each column).
 Store features for each column in a spam/notSpam array.

 Compute mean probabilities(post-probablities) from GaussianNB formula: